 Lars von Trier

-A talented, provocative and creative movie-maker, favored by critics and fans but with tendencies of rebelliousness, gimmickry, self-promotion, and
+A talented, provocative and creative movie-maker, favored by critics and fans but with tendencies of slightly juvenile rebelliousness, gimmickry, self-promotion,

-as if he were still a precocious, talented, intellectual teenager.
+were still a teenager but a precocious, talented and intellectual one.
 Has a tendency to exaggerate greatly for melodramatic and cruel effect, and also tends to drown

-his writing in despair and fatalism, featuring humanity at its worst, as if the whole world were populated only by psychoses, cruelty, depravity and depression.
+his writing in despair, excessive cruelty and fatalism, featuring humanity at its worst, as if the whole world were populated only by psychoses, cruelty, depravity